openactive/data-models/MODELS.md

 #### minValueInclusive

-The minimum value of an integer, inclusive.
+The minimum value of a number, inclusive.

 ```json
 "repeatCount": {